The nostalgia goggles you get today are crap; they were so much better back in my day.

 In Sam & Max: The Devil's Playhouse, Sam comes across a bucket of fish from the original Lucasarts game Hit The Road and fondly remembers how much simpler things were back then.
 Max quips that things were a LOT more complicated back then.

-Donkey Kong Country: Cranky Kong is this trope.
+Donkey Kong Country: Cranky Kongis this.
 Three-fourths of the time, he's grumping on how better much games were back in his day, and how overrated our current gaming features are.

 Not to say he hasn't good reason to be bitter; he's supposed to be the the original Donkey Kong from the arcade game.

 Grand Theft Auto IV: The Ballad of Gay Tony has the eponymous Tony Prince, an aging, camp gay nightclub entrepreneur who grew up back when the gay rights movement was still on the fringes of social discourse.
 In one scene, he longs for the days when most young gay men were runaways/exiles from a disapproving middle America who were lost in the big city and easier to seduce, and claims that gay culture has lost its touch now that more and more gay people are settling down, getting married, raising kids and becoming "normal".